scientific-python/specs/spec-0007/index.md

 We suggest implementing these principles by:

-- deprecating the use of `RandomState` and `numpy.random.seed`,
+- deprecating the use of `numpy.random.seed` to control the random state,
-- accepting an `rng` argument in all functions that require random number generation, and
+- deprecating the use of `random_state`/`seed` arguments in favor of an `rng` argument in all functions that require random number generation, and
 - using `numpy.random.default_rng` to validate the `rng` argument and instantiate a `Generator`.

+### Scope

+This is intended as a recommendation to all libraries that allow users to control the state of a NumPy random number generator.
+It is specifically targeted toward functions that allow use of `numpy.random.seed` to control the random state and accept `RandomState` instances via an argument with a name other than `rng`, but the ideas are more broadly applicable.
+Use of random number generators other than those provided by NumPy are not considered at this time, but may be addressed in a future version.

 ### Concepts